Are you guys ready for some TACOS!?!?

 - sour cream or greek yogurt (optional)

-- Heat olive oil and 1 Tbs butter in a large nonstick skillet over medium-high heat.
+- Heat olive oil and 1 Tablespoon butter in a large nonstick skillet over medium-high heat.
 Add onion and sauté for about 5 minutes.
 Add shrimp, garlic, seasoning, cumin, salt and pepper; sauté 3 minutes.
 Add bell pepper; sauté an additional 3 minutes.
-Add chopped kale, 1 Tbs butter, and lime juice.
+Add chopped kale, 1 Tablespoon butter, and lime juice.
 Sauté for about a minute more or just until the kale is slightly wilted.

 - Stuff the shrimp mixture into warmed tortillas.
 Top with fresh cilantro, hot sauce, and sour cream.
 EAT!